Grand Ethiopian Renaissance Dam: Two dams

 The zero level of the main dam, the ground level, is at an elevation of about 500 m above sea level, corresponding roughly to the level of the river bed of the Blue Nile.
 Counting from the ground level, the main gravity dam is 145 m tall, 1780 m long and composed of roller-compacted concrete.
 The crest of the dam is at an elevation of 655 m above sea level.
 The outlets of the two powerhouses are below the ground level, therefore the total height of the dam 175 m is slightly higher than the given height of the dam.
 The structural volume of the dam is 10400000 m3.
 The main dam is 14 km from the border with Sudan.

-Supporting the main dam and reservoir is a curved and 4.9 km long and 50 m high rock-filled saddle dam.
+Supporting the main dam and reservoir is a curved 4.9 km long and 50 m high rock-filled saddle dam.
 The ground level of the saddle dam is at an elevation of about 600 m above sea level.
 The surface is concrete to keep the interior dry.
 The saddle dam is just 3.3–3.5 km away from the border with Sudan, much closer to the border than the main dam.

 The reservoir behind both dams has a storage capacity of 74 km3 and a surface area of 1874 km2 when at full supply level of 640 m above sea level.
 The full supply level is therefore 140 m above the ground level of the main dam.
 Hydropower generation occurs between reservoir levels of 590 m, the so-called minimum operating level, and 640 m, the full supply level.
 The live storage volume, usable for power generation between both levels is therefore 59.2 km3.
 The first 90 m of the height of the dam is a dead height for the reservoir, leading to a dead storage volume of the reservoir of 14.8 km3.

 The main spillway, in 2024.
 Another spillway can be seen in upper photo, in the center of the main dam.